Cloud-Recon/Azure-Blog/_posts/2025-08-07-life-before-azure-route-server.md

 This one often goes unsaid, but it matters.

-In on-prem, you design a topology that enforces rules with physical location.
+In on‑prem, you design a topology that enforces rules with physical location.
 In Azure, **you simulate the topology** and the only way to enforce it is through logic.
 UDRs give you the ability to simulate a network design that otherwise has no physical enforcement.

-Want spoke-to-spoke traffic to flow through an inspection point?
+Want spoke‑to‑spoke traffic to flow through an inspection point?
 Simulate it with UDRs.
 Want to isolate storage access so only one subnet can reach it?
 Use UDRs.
-Want to steer internet-bound traffic through a proxy NVA before it exits?
+Want to steer internet‑bound traffic through a proxy NVA before it exits?
 UDRs again.

 They’re not optional.
-They’re the steering wheel and brake pedal in an otherwise self-driving network.
+They’re the steering wheel and brake pedal in an otherwise self‑driving network.

 UDRs aren’t elegant.
 They aren’t glamorous.
 And at scale, managing them can quickly turn into a nightmare.